 Q. How many Californians have no health insurance?

 A. Even after passage of the Affordable Care Act about 3.8 million Californians under the age of 65 still remain without without coverage in 2015.
 A disproportionate number of those without insurance are people of color and those with low income.

 Q. Who doesn’t have health insurance?

 A. More than 80% of Californians without health insurance are in families where there is at least one person working.
-A disproportionate number are from the black and Hispanic community, and over 20% of children have no health insurance.
+A disproportionate number are from the black and Hispanic community.
 Many are low-wage workers, but many are also solidly middle class.

 Q. I have insurance, so why should I want to change a system that is working for me?

 A. The health care crisis affects all of us.In a recent poll (January, 2016), conducted by The New York Times and the Kaiser Family Foundation, roughly 20 percent of people under age 65 with health insurance nonetheless reported having problems paying their medical bills over the last year.
 By comparison, 53 percent of people without insurance said the same.
 These financial vulnerabilities reflect the high costs of health care in the United States, the most expensive place in the world to get sick.
 They also highlight a substantial shift in the nature of health insurance.
 Since the late 1990s, insurance plans have begun asking their customers to pay an increasingly greater share of their bills out of pocket through rising deductibles and co-payments.
 The Affordable Care Act, signed by President Obama in 2010, protected many Americans from very high health costs by requiring insurance plans to be more comprehensive, but at the same time it allowed or even encouraged increases in deductibles.